Security guard

-A security guard (also known as a security inspector, security officer, factory guard, or protective agent) is a person employed by an organisation or individual to protect their employer's assets (property, people, equipment, money, etc.) from a variety of hazards (such as crime, waste, damages, unsafe worker behavior, etc.) by enforcing preventative measures.
-Security guards do this by maintaining a high-visibility presence to deter illegal and inappropriate actions, looking (either directly through patrols, or indirectly by monitoring alarm systems or video surveillance cameras) for signs of crime or other hazards (such as a fire), taking action to minimize damage (such as warning and escorting trespassers off property), and reporting any incidents to their clients and emergency services (such as the police or emergency medical services), as appropriate.
+A security guard (also known as a security officer, security inspector, factory guard, or protective agent) is a person employed by an organization or individual to protect their assets from a variety of hazards (e.g. crime, waste, damage, unsafe behavior, etc.) by enforcing preventative measures.
+These assets may include property, people, equipment, money, housing societies, etc. Guards protect them by maintaining a high-visibility presence to deter illegal and inappropriate actions.
+They may do that by looking (either directly through patrols or indirectly by monitoring alarm systems or video surveillance cameras) for signs of crime or other hazards and taking action to minimize the damage.
+The actions can include warning and escorting trespassers off property, reporting incidents to clients, reporting to emergency services, and informing police or emergency medical services as appropriate.

-Security officers are generally uniformed to represent their lawful authority to protect private property.
-Security guards are generally governed by legal regulations, which set out the requirements for eligibility (such as a criminal record check) and the permitted authorities of a security guard in a given jurisdiction.
-The authorities permitted to security guards vary by country and subnational jurisdiction.
-Security officers are hired by a range of organizations, including businesses, government departments and agencies and not-for-profit organizations (e.g., churches and charitable organizations).
+Security guards are generally uniformed in order to represent their lawful authority to protect private property.
+They are generally governed by legal regulations that set out eligibility requirements, such as a criminal record check, fitness levels, and permits or licenses needed from local authorities.
+Several countries prescribe a preference in hiring veterans or people with experience in police or paramilitary services.
+The authorities permitted for security guards vary by country and sub-national jurisdiction.
+They are hired by a range of organizations, including businesses, government departments and agencies, and not-for-profit organizations.

-Until the 1980s, the term watchman was more commonly applied to this function, a usage dating back to at least the Middle Ages.
-This term was carried over to North America where it was interchangeable with night watchman until both terms were replaced with the modern security-based titles.
-Security officers are sometimes regarded as fulfilling a private policing function.
+Until the 1980s, the term watchman was more commonly used for this function, a usage dating back at least to the Middle Ages.
+This term was carried over to North America, where it was interchangeable with night watchman until modern security-based titles replaced both terms.
+Security guards are sometimes regarded as fulfilling the function of private policing.

 Functions and duties

 Bodyguard protects Members of Parliament during public visits by visitors in the Chamber of Deputies of the Czech Republic in 2015.

 Private guard escort on a merchant ship providing security services against pirates.

-Many security firms and proprietary security departments practice the "detect, deter, observe and report" method.
-Security officers are usually not required to make arrests, but have the authority to make a citizen's arrest and detain them, or otherwise act as an agent of law enforcement, for example, at the request of a police officer or a sheriff.
-Some security officers may also be armed, with functions similar to an auxiliary police.
+Many security firms and proprietary security departments practice the "detect, deter, observe, and report" method.
+Security guards are usually not required to make arrests, but have the authority to make a citizen's arrest and detain suspects, or otherwise act as an agent of law enforcement, for example, at the request of a police officer or a sheriff.
+Some security guards may also be armed, with functions similar to an auxiliary police.